Homemade Coleslaw Dressing

 Coleslaw is one of those summer salads either you love or hate.
 Store-bought, pre-made coleslaw is awful, but homemade coleslaw is delicious, and that is because of this homemade coleslaw dressing!
 I think people like to buy coleslaw dressing from the store because they simply just don’t know how to make it at home.

 If this describes you, don’t worry!
-I assure you this homemade version is easier than you think and one million times more delicious!
+I assure you this the best homemade coleslaw dressing and it’s easier than you think and one million times more delicious!
 And the best part is you probably already have the required ingredients in your pantry already.

-Click over to my classic coleslaw recipe to get my full coleslaw recipe (cabbage, onions, carrots, etc..), though if you’ve just bought a bag of coleslaw mix, that might not be necessary.
+Click over to my classic coleslaw recipe to get my full coleslaw recipe (cabbage, onions, carrots, etc.), though if you’ve just bought a bag of coleslaw mix from the grocery store, that might not be necessary.
 BUT I will say, this dressing paired with the pre-shredded cabbage and shredded carrots plus a little diced onion is magical!
 This is my go-to creamy coleslaw dressing, soon to be your go-to coleslaw dressing because of how divine it really is.

 whisking coleslaw dressing together

-I’m sharing with you my favorite easy coleslaw dressing recipe, but there are numerous variations of cole slaw dressing you can try.
+There are numerous variations of traditional coleslaw recipes as well as the dressing you can try.
 Some of the most popular salad dressing variations include:

 • apple cider vinegar or red wine vinegar